groupe-sii/ogham/README.md

 Several libraries for sending email already exist ([Apache Commons Email](https://commons.apache.org/proper/commons-email/), [Simple Java Mail/Vesijama](https://github.com/bbottema/simple-java-mail), [Spring Email Integration](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mail.html)...).
 These libraries help you send an email but if you want to use a templated content, you will have to manually integrate a template engine.

 These libraries also provide only implementations based on Java Mail API.
-But in some environments, you might NOT want to send the email directly but to use a web service to do it for you.
+But in some environments, you might NOT want to send the email directly but to use a web service to do it for you ([SendGrid](https://sendgrid.com/) for example).
 Furthermore, those libraries are bound by design to frameworks or libraries that you might not want to use in your own context.

 So, now you would want to find a sending library with a high level of abstraction to avoid binding issues with any template engine, design framework or sender service...
 Is email the only possible message type ?
 No, so why not sending SMS, Tweet, SNMP or anything the same way ?